 1. To grow your blog traffic (SEO)

 Here the aim of the blog post is to grow your search engine traffic.
-You do this by using keyword research to identify blog post topics in your niche which have a reasonably high search volume (lots of people are searching for that keyword), but low competition (not many good results come up when you search for this keyword) and by optimising your blog post for that keyword.
+You do this by using keyword research to identify blog post topics in your niche which have a reasonably high search volume (lots of people are searching for that keyword), but low competition (not many good results come up when you search for this keyword) and by optimizing your blog post for that keyword.

 For more about keyword research, read A beginner’s guide to keyword research for bloggers

-For more about optimising your blog posts for keywords, read How to use the Yoast plugin to grow your blog
+For more about optimizing your blog posts for keywords, read How to use the Yoast plugin to grow your blog

 2. To grow your blog traffic (social media/Pinterest)